-10.00-10.30 WORDS OF WELCOM Table Mountain Room 10.00 Conference Chair: Cheryl de la Rey Vice-Chancellor of the University of Canterbury, New Zealand 10.10 Mamokgethi Phakeng Vice-Chancellor of the University of Cape Town 10.20 Buti Manamela Deputy Minister of Higher Education, Science and Innovation, South Africa 10.30-12.00 THE TRANSFORMAT Table Mountain Room Table Mountain Room This plenary session is an intr oduction into the power of research and its ability to transorm and

-This plenary session is an introduction into the power of research and its ability to transorm and impact the society for the betterment of all actors involved.
+10.00-10.30 WORDS OF WELCOM E Table Mountain Room 10.00 Conference Chair: Cheryl de la Rey Vice-Chancellor of the University of Canterbury, New Zea aland 10.10 Mamokgethi Phakeng Vice-Chancellor of the University of Cape Town 10.20 Blade Nzimande Minister of Higher Education, Science and Innovation, South Africa 10.30-12.00 THE TRANSFORMATIVE NATURE AND ROLE OF SCIENCE IN SOCIETY Table Mountain Room This plenary session is an introduction into the power of research and its ability to tranform and impact the society for the betterment of all actors involved.
 The speakers will consider the role of science and research in society, and the changing relationship between science and society, especially in current times.
-10.30 David Sweeney Executive Chair, Research England, United Kingdom 10.45 Ismail Serageldin Founding Director of the New Library of Alexandria, Egypt 11.00 Fulufhelo Nelwamondo Chief Executive Officer, National Research Foundation,
+10.30 David Sweeney Executive Chair, Research England, United Kingdom 10.45 Ismail Serageldin Founding Director of the New Library of Alexandria, Egypt 11.00 Fulufhelo Nelwamondo Chief Executive Officer, National Research Foundation, South Africa

-South Africa